 - API interface for integration of the wM-Bus Stack into own application

-- Ultra-low power in sleep (UART interface inactive)
+- Ultra-low power in sleep (UART interface inactive for Meter devices)

 - CCS project configurations for “Serial” or Network processor function for each mode and either Meter or Data Collector